Island Peak Climbing With EBC Trek

-The most important thing to acclimatisation to high altitudes is a slow ascent.
-Therefore it is imperative that we spend an additional night at this altitude to aid the acclimatisation process.
-A good way to spend the day and aid acclimatization is to hike up to Chukkung-ri peak which will also aloow us to get close views of Island Peak where we will be climbing a few days later.
-From here we also have fantastic views of the south face of Lothse and the southeastern face of Ama Dablam.
-After enjoying the views here we return back to Dingboche (4 hrs).
+The most important thing for acclimatization at high altitudes is a slow ascent.
+Therefore, it is imperative that we spend an additional night at this altitude to aid the acclimatization process.
+A good way to spend the day and aid acclimatization is to hike up to Chukkung-Ri peak, which will also allow us to get close views of Island Peak, where we will be climbing a few days later.
+From here, we also have fantastic views of the south face of Lhotse and the southeastern face of Ama Dablam.
+We return to Dingboche (4 hours) after enjoying the views.

 Dingboche to Lobuche (4930m)

-From Dingboche the trail goes along a ridge above the terminal moraine of the Khumbu Glacier via Doghla village where we can have tea/coffee after crossing the river.
-After a steep climb to the memorial area known as Chukpilhara the trail levels out and follows the western side of the valley to Lobuche, a summer settlement at 4930m that has become a major trekking stop.
+From Dingboche, the trail goes along a ridge above the terminal moraine of the Khumbu Glacier via Doghla village, where we can have tea or coffee after crossing the river.
+After a steep climb to the memorial area known as Chukpilhara, the trail levels out and follows the western side of the valley to Lobuche, a summer settlement at 4,930 meters that has become a major trekking stop.
 The sunset on Nuptse, seen from here, is a memorable sight.
 (5 hrs)

 Lobuche- Everest Base Camp (5364 m/17,594 ft) – Gorak Shep (5170 m/16,961ft)